John Lennon

 As a performer, writer or co-writer, Lennon had 25 number-one singles in the Billboard Hot 100 chart.
-Double Fantasy, his second-best-selling non-Beatles album, won the 1981 Grammy Award for Album of the Year.
-That year, he won the Brit Award for Outstanding Contribution to Music.
-In 2002, Lennon was voted eighth in a BBC history poll of the 100 Greatest Britons.
+As a solo artist, he had five singles reach the top 10 in both the UK and U.S.: "Instant Karma", "Imagine", "(Just Like) Starting Over", "Woman", and "Nobody Told Me".
+Double Fantasy, his second-best-selling non-Beatles album, won the 1981 Grammy Award for Album of the Year and a Brit Award for Outstanding Contribution to Music.
+In 2002, he was voted eighth in a BBC history poll of the 100 Greatest Britons.
 Rolling Stone ranked him the fifth-greatest singer and 38th-greatest artist of all time.
-He was inducted into the Songwriters Hall of Fame (in 1997) and the Rock and Roll Hall of Fame (twice, as a member of the Beatles in 1988 and as a solo artist in 1994).
+He was posthumously inducted into the Songwriters Hall of Fame in 1997 and the Rock and Roll Hall of Fame twice (first as a member of the Beatles in 1988 and as a solo artist in 1994).